-Kellyanne, George Conway’s Daughter Claudia Deletes Social Media Accounts After She Criticizes President Trump
+Kellyanne & George Conway’s Daughter Claudia Deletes Social Media Accounts After Criticizing President Trump

-Claudia Conway, the teenage daughter of White House adviser Kellyanne Conway and her vocally anti-Trump husband, George Conway, is deleting her social media accounts, Insider reported.
+Claudia Conway — the teenage daughter of White House adviser Kellyanne Conway and her vocally anti-Donald Trump husband, George Conway — is deleting her social media accounts, Insider reported.

 In a tweet, the 15-year-old announced that her days on social media are coming to an end.